-3.3 Data Subject Access Peguests J.J Data Subject Access Requests Data subjects have the right to receive a copy of their personal data which is held by whg.
-In addition, an individual is entitled to receive further information about whg's processing of their personal data which includes: the purpose; the categories of personal data being processed; recipients/categories of recipient; retention periods; information about data subject's rights; the right to complain to the ICO; details of the relevant safeguards where personal data is transferred outside the EEA; and any third-party source of the personal data. whg colleagues should not allow external third parties to persuade them into disclosing personal data about customers or colleagues without proper authorisation and agreement from the Data Protection Officer.
+3.3 Data Subject Access Requests Data subjects have the right to receive a copy of their personal data which is held In addition, an individual is entitled to receive further information about whg's proc their personal data which includes: the purpose; the categories of personal data being processed; recipients/categories of recipient; retention periods; information about data subject's rights; the right to complain to the ICO; details of the relevant safeguards where personal data is transferred outside the EEA; and any third-party source of the personal data. whg colleagues should not allow external third parties to persuade them into disclosin personal data about customers or colleagues without proper authorisation and agreed from the Data Protection Officer.
 Colleagues must not alter, conceal, block or destroy personal data once a request for access has been made.
 Colleagues must contact the Data Protection team for all subject access requests.
-3.4 Accountability 0.4 Accountability whg is responsible for, and must be able to demonstrate compliance with, the data protection principles, applying adequate controls including: appointing a suitably qualified DPO; implementing Privacy by Design when processing personal data and completing a Data Protection Impact Assessment (DPIA) as required; integrating data protection into policies and procedures, in the way personal data is handled and by producing required documentation such as Privacy Notices, Records of Processing Activities, and records of Personal Data Breaches; training colleagues on compliance with Data Protection Law and keeping appropriate training records; and regularly testing the measures implemented and conducting periodic reviews and audits to assess compliance, including using results of testing to demonstrate compliance improvement effort.
+3.4 Accountability whg is responsible for, and must be able to demonstrate compliance with, the data protection principles, applying adequate controls including: appointing a suitably qualified DPO; implementing Privacy by Design when processing personal data and completing a Data Protection Impact Assessment (DPIA) as required; integrating data protection into policies and procedures, in the way personal data is handled and by producing required documentation such as Privacy Notices, Records of Processing Activities, and records of Personal Data Breaches; training colleagues on compliance with Data Protection Law and keeping appropriate training records; and regularly testing the measures implemented and conducting periodic reviews and audits to assess compliance, including using results of testing to demonstrate compliance improvement effort.
 3.5 Responsibilities 3.5.1 whg responsibilities - as the Data Controller, whg is responsible for establishing policies and procedures in order to comply with data protection law.
-3.5.2 Data Protection Officer responsibilities - DPO is responsible for: 1. advising whg colleagues of obligations under DPA and UK GDPR; 2. monitoring compliance with relevant data protection law, and ensuring relevant policies are in place; 3. delivering training and awareness sessions and ensuring up to date training compliance; 4. providing advice where requested on data protection impact assessments;
+3.5.2 Data Protection Officer responsibilities - DPO is responsible for: advising whg colleagues of obligations under DPA and UK GDPR; monitoring compliance with relevant data protection law, and ensuring relevant policies are in place; delivering training and awareness sessions and ensuring up to date training compliance; providing advice where requested on data protection impact assessments;